Daily Yamazaki

 Daily Yamazaki (デイリーヤマザキ, Deirī-yamazaki) is a convenience store franchise chain in Japan established on December 21, 1977.
 The convenience store chain is owned by Yamazaki Baking Co., Ltd, Japan's largest baking company.
 Daily Yamazaki sells baked goods such as bread, pastries, and other confectioneries in both traditional Japanese and Western styles.
 They also carry magazines, manga comic books, soft drinks, onigiri, bento, and other goods.

 Its top competitors are Lawson, 7-Eleven and FamilyMart.

+The Daily Yamazaki outlet in Osaka's Taishõ Ward is well known across the Kansai region for stocking Okinawan specialty foods.